Venezuelans: Pre-Columbian period

 Writing was not used in pre-Columbian times, a historical stage where various groups began to move throughout the Americas, thus making it difficult to find evidence of the people who began to populate this land.
 However, archaeological excavations show evidence of certain periods that were taking place on the continent.

 Venezuela was probably first settled by humans 16,000 years ago, due to migration flows from other indigenous cultures of America, from the south to the Amazon, from the west through Los Andes and north by the Caribbean Sea.

 There are four periods of diversity that develop in the current Venezuela, which also entering a new period, it did not mean the end of the previous.

 The first migrations to the continent were probably from East Asia to 15,000 years.
 C. These early migrants (called forth by the generic name "Indians") came at first to be located in North America, later moving to the territory of present Venezuela.
-Now for their offspring, it was clear verify the Asian features on their faces that will adapt to the climate and lifestyle.

 During this period, various mammals were disappearing by climatic changes already beginning to take place from 5000 years ago, so the population in the mainland, starts to move towards the coast and spread to some nearby islands, trying to find new feeding alternatives.

 Colonization

 On August 2, 1498 (516 years), Christopher Columbus, and the Spanish colonizers' ships, first landed on the American mainland in what is currently Venezuelan territory.
-Colonization was rapid despite small local indigenous rebellions, and the Spaniards manage to conquer the territory.
+Colonization was rapid despite small local indigenous rebellions, and the Spaniards managed to conquer the territory.
 During this period, the most significant crossbreeding process took place.
 One that will later define the social profile of the country.

 With the passage of time, and the introduction of the African continent, a third race, the Africans, started to integrate into the population, creating heterogeneity in the faces of the society of the time.

-During colonial centuries in Venezuela began to settle the "peninsular whites", coming directly from the Iberian Peninsula and which were those who held positions in the crown, representing only 15% of the population.
+During colonial times (16th, 17th, and 18th centuries), "peninsular whites" began to settle Venezuela, coming directly from the Iberian Peninsula, primarily from the Basque region.
+These people tended to hold positions in the crown, and they represented 15% of the population.
 Another group of whites who were born in Venezuela were originally called "Creole", representing 20% of the population: they were mostly from the Canary Islands and they worked mainly in petty trade.
-The other two smaller groups were the original inhabitants and indigenous blacks brought from Africa: they were about 5% of the population.
-Soon the original groups started to have interbreedings and this created a process of "fusion" between the different racial groups: The "brown" were descendants of the unions between Whites, Indians and Blacks and by the 18th century were the largest racial and social group being more than 60% of the population.
+The other two smaller groups were the original inhabitants (Indians) and Venezuelan-born blacks originally brought from Africa: they were about 5% of the population.
+Soon the racial groups started to intermix and the "browns" were created.
+They are mixed descendants of Whites, Indians, Blacks, and other Browns.
+By the 18th century, they were the largest racial group in Venezuela, making up more than 60% of the population.

 This process is currently responsible for the majority of Venezuelans who are of mixed race.
 This number, however, would continue to decrease after the economic boom in the mid 20th century.